Segformer with TAO Deploy

 Required Arguments

--e, --experiment_spec: The experiment spec file for evaluation This should be the same as the
+-e, --experiment_spec: The experiment spec file for evaluation.
+This should be the same as the tao evaluate specification file.

 Sample Usage